Belfast on High Alert as Security Incidents Stretch Emergency Services Across the City

 Emergency services in Belfast have been stretched across multiple simultaneous incidents on Wednesday, including a security alert in East Belfast, a city centre burglary, an arson attack on a block of flats, and an armed break-in attempt in North Belfast.

 The Police Service of Northern Ireland (PSNI) has been managing a busy period of public safety incidents, with cordons established and investigations under way across several parts of the city.
+The cluster of incidents has placed significant demands on police, fire, and ambulance services and caused disruption to residents and businesses across Belfast.

 Background